ChroGPS Dash

 Satellite History Charting & Logging

-The Satellite Visibility History chart (optional) tracks the number of satellites Seen vs. Used over time.
+The Satellite Visibility History chart (optional) tracks the number of satellites Seen vs. Active over time.
 This is useful for analyzing antenna placement, sky obstructions, and constellation coverage.

 How It Works (The “Observer Effect”)